semgrep/semgrep-docs/docs/semgrep-ci/configuration-reference.md

 Semgrep blocks the pull requests (PRs) or merge requests (MRs) in its default configuration only when it matches a blocking finding.

-Blocking findings are the following:
+Blocking findings can be defined as:

 - Findings defined in [Rule Board](https://semgrep.dev/orgs/-/board) of Semgrep App.
 Avoid blocking findings by removing rules from the **Block** column of the [Rule Board](https://semgrep.dev/orgs/-/board).
 - If you do **not** use Semgrep App with Semgrep in CI (stand-alone setup), blocking findings encompass all Semgrep findings.
 Any finding in this setup blocks your PRs or MRs.